The best camera under $200 in 2023: cheap cameras with a bit more power

 No self-timer

 Instant film cameras are always a hit at parties, and the Fujifilm Instax Square SQ1 is a fine example available at a great price.
-With a click of the shutter button, it'll create 6.2cm square prints that look fantastic, with punchy colours and less of the tendency towards overexposure that has plagued previous Instax cameras.
+With a click of the shutter button, it'll create 6.2cm square prints that look fantastic, with punchy colors and less of the tendency towards overexposure that has plagued previous Instax cameras.

 The thing to remember about instant film is that it is of course an ongoing cost, so while you're paying $120 or so for the camera, you'll have to keep buying refills every time you run out.
 Also, this is a very basic point-and-shoot model, which is arguably all you need in an instant camera, though some users may lament the lack of basic quality-of-life features like a self-timer.
 Still, for the price this is loads of fun, and a wonderfully inexpensive way to make physical images that last.
+There is a near-identical, and newer Instax SQ40 which offers a more-retro design - but costs more (although also under $200).

 (Image credit: Matthew Richards)